BY COLETTE NICHOL, SOLO FILMMAKER & STORY STRATEGIST

 What do I mean better than real life?

-Well, if you’re just shooting your scenes as the come without actually modifying your light or moving your subjects to make the most of the light you have, then your shots won’t be well composed.
+Well, if you’re just shooting your scenes as they come without actually modifying your light or moving your subjects to make the most of the light you have, then your shots won’t be well-composed.
 In real life, we have terrible lighting all over the place.
 But in a film, you need to make sure your lighting suits the story and isn’t distracting.

 If you’re following the practice of using natural light only then you’re just going to use the sun and practical lights from the scene (lamps, fireplace, candles, etc).

 Natural lighting doesn’t mean that you don’t design your lighting.
 You best believe that cinematographer Emmanuel Lubezki who shot The Revenant designed his lighting setups even though he was just using sunlight, moonlight, and fire.

 Fun fact about the sun: it moves!
 So when you’re using natural light sources only it becomes even more imperative to design your lighting.
 You’ll need to know what the movements of the sun will be on the day you shoot and at the location, you’re shooting.
 Then you’ll design your scenes and the shooting schedule around the sun.
 You might bring in light modifiers as well to diffuse the light (soften it) or to cut the light.
 But you can go a long way with just natural lighting.

 When using natural lighting it is still critical to know how to place your subjects in relation to the light in order to create looks sculpt the features of the characters and the landscape and create the mood your story needs.

 Truly stylized lighting doesn’t need to be motivated by a light source like the sun or a lamp.
 But it still needs to be motivated.

 All lighting must be motivated by the story that you’re trying to tell.
 The plot of your film must be elevated by the story your lighting is telling.